 Your favorite treats and snacks

 It’s normal for you to miss some foods and you do not need to deprive yourself of your home comforts during your time living abroad!
-If you still have some space, make sure to pack your favourite chocolate bar, peanut butter or something you know you’ll crave when you’re there!
+If you still have some space, make sure to pack your favorite chocolate bar, peanut butter, or something you know you’ll crave when you’re there!
 One of our students arrived with three packets of bacon and swears it was the best decision they ever made!

 Bring the right shoes

-Footwear is one of the most important things when you’re planning your international adventure so think carefully what type of destination you are going, how long you’ll be there and what type of activities are you planning on doing.
+Footwear is one of the most important things when you’re planning your international adventure so think carefully about what type of destination you are going to, how long you’ll be there and what type of activities are you planning on doing.
 It’s not the same to take a three-day city break in Florence than to cross Doi Inthanonin, the highest mountain in Thailand.
 Remember to pack at least one pair of comfortable shoes that are suitable for all types of situations!